 - Perform internal and external research

-Having an innovation department also creates a group that’s entirely dedicated to pushing the company forward in ways both large and small.
+Having a dedicated innovation department also creates a group to push the company forward in ways both large and small.
 An innovation department can often pay for itself simply by finding and refining procedures and seemingly tiny changes that have outsized impacts.

 Working together yields results.